-You should give us supporting evidence when you lodge your request for review.
-Depending on the type of fine issued, you may want to include:
+Depending on the type of fine issued, you should include:

-the grounds of any legal defence, exemption from the law, exceptional circumstances or error on the fine
+the grounds of any legal defence, exemption from the law, exceptional circumstance, or error on the infringement notice

 photos or diagrams showing the exact location of the incident